 The first weekend of March finds more than 350 dogs racing through the Keweenaw.
 Founded in 2009, the CopperDog 150 and CopperDog 40 are annual dog sled races that attract mushers from around the world.
 The CopperDog 150 features teams of 10 dogs and covers 150 miles in three days.
 The CopperDog 40 features teams of six dogs and covers approximately 40 miles in one day.
 CopperDog promotes community vitality through sled dog racing and provides education on the history and sport of sled dog racing.
 Numerous public events—such as classroom visits, volunteer training, "Meet the Dogs" events, and free sled dog rides—are held throughout the year.

 A Michigan Tech tradition.
 Organized by Blue Key National Honor Society since 1934, Winter Carnival started in 1922 and has grown to become one of the largest annual winter festivals in the nation.
-Featuring dozens of huge, intricate snow statues all around campus and the community, this event also brings together students to participate in broomball, comedy skits, sleigh rides, a queen coronation, and lots of winter fun.
+Featuring dozens of huge, intricate snow statues all around campus and the community, this event also brings together students to participate in broomball, comedy skits, sleigh rides, a royalty competition, and lots of winter fun.

 Michigan Tech hosts the region's largest, oldest multicultural festival, flying the flags of more than 50 countries represented on campus and in the Houghton community.
 Thousands participate in this special celebration in mid-September, enjoying international food, entertainment, and family activities promoting global peace and unity.

-Sitting mere feet from the shores of Lake Superior, Fitzgerald's Restaurant—The Fitz—is an award-winning destination in the Keweenaw town of Eagle Harbor.
+Sitting mere feet from the shores of Lake Superior, Fitzgerald's Restaurant—The Fitz—is an award-winning destination in the Keweenaw town of Eagle River.
 The Fitz's southern style barbecue is among the best and most authentic in Michigan, and its drink menu offers a wide-ranging selection of fine whiskey and craft beer.
 The Fitz prides itself on being a family establishment—it's a rare night when you won't see children playing on the beach.

 Thirty miles north of campus, Byzantine monks devote themselves to a common life of prayer, service … and jam.
 The Jampot, their bakery and jam shop, is at the top of every "Best of the UP" list and consistently labeled a "slice of heaven."
 Thousands of tourists travel to the Copper Country from May to mid-October for divine treats in a breathtaking location.